foundersandcoders/ws-jwt-stateless-session/README.md

 ### EXERCISE 2: SUPER COOKIE

-So the full JWT spec is [rather large](https://tools.ietf.org/html/rfc7519), so as fun as it would be to implement it ourselves like above, lets go with a library.
+The full JWT spec is [rather large](https://tools.ietf.org/html/rfc7519), so as fun as it would be to implement it ourselves like above, lets go with a library.

 We will be using [`jsonwebtoken`](https://www.npmjs.com/package/jsonwebtoken), to create our JWTs.
 I also recommend using [`cookie`](https://npmjs.com/package/cookie) to parse your incoming `req.headers.cookie` header.